 reshape(tech, #the data set to reshape

-direction = "wide") #whether to make the data long or wide
+direction = "wide") #whether to make the data long (stacked) or wide (unstacked)

 - The timevar argument references the variable which stores the item that the data set was originally stacked by, i.e. the brand in this example, or the variable you want to use for unstacking your selected variables in v.names.
 The categories within this variable are used for splitting the variables to be unstacked.

 - The v.names argument identifies the variables to unstack.